Monarchism: Current monarchies

 The majority of current monarchies are constitutional monarchies.
-In most of these, the monarch wields only symbolic power, although in some, the monarch does play a role in political affairs.
+In a constitutional monarchy the power of the monarch is restricted by either a written or unwritten constitution, this should not be confused with a ceremonial monarchy, in which the monarch holds only symbolic power and plays very little to no part in government or politics.
+In some constitutional monarchies the monarch does play a more active role in political affairs than in others.
 In Thailand, for instance, King Bhumibol Adulyadej, who reigned from 1946 to 2016, played a critical role in the nation's political agenda and in various military coups.
 Similarly, in Morocco, King Mohammed VI wields significant, but not absolute power.

 Liechtenstein is a democratic principality whose citizens have voluntarily given more power to their monarch in recent years.

-There remain a handful of countries in which the monarch is the true ruler.
+There remain a handful of countries in which the monarchy is an absolute monarchy.
 The majority of these countries are oil-producing Arab Islamic monarchies like Saudi Arabia, Bahrain, Qatar, Oman, and the United Arab Emirates.
 Other strong monarchies include Brunei and Eswatini.

 Political philosophy

-Absolute monarchy stands as an opposition to anarchism and, additionally since the Age of Enlightenment; liberalism, communism and socialism.

 Otto von Habsburg advocated a form of constitutional monarchy based on the primacy of the supreme judicial function, with hereditary succession, mediation by a tribunal is warranted if suitability is problematic.